Contact: donglanden@gmail.com / 302 528 2159

 Keyboardist and music director for Blue Note recording artist Amos Lee

 “Don Glanden was a very pivotal teacher in my musical education.
 We had great times playing together, many interesting conversations, and he really influenced not only how I think about learning piano, but music in general.
 One thing that always stuck with me was the way that he spoke about bridging the intellectual and non-intellectual approaches to music; that too often people disregard or even hold disdain for one approach or the other.
 I’ve noticed this myself, but I think Don articulated it best.
 When studying with him, there was always a balance of focusing on things like feel, intuition, and letting go, as there was on technique, routine, and theory.
-I still reflect back to our lessons together in my own practicing in teaching today.”
+I still reflect back to our lessons together in my own practicing and teaching today.”

 Matthew Shipp – Piano